 Daily, I would hear curse words flowing out of their mouths.
 One particular afternoon, after hearing a little boy use a more than graphic explanation of a woman’s reproductive organs, I shouted over the fence at them to stop using that language or to leave the park.
 I received eye rolls and heard a few snickers as I packed up my three children to head inside.

-Fast forward a year, to this past weekend.
-Spring has finally begun to sprung and the children have come back out of hibernation.
+Fast forward a year; spring had finally begun to sprung and the children had come back out of hibernation.
 Of course, the first group of kids I see returning to the playground are these foul-mouthed boys.
 At the time, we were having a family birthday party for my one-year-old.
 My oldest daughter and her friends went to go play at the park.
 After being called back home for cake, the group of boys came up to our fence and shouted over to us.
 My daughter had left her Nerf bow and arrow at the park and they were returning it.
 My husband told the boys to all wait at the fence for him and disappeared into the house.